 Install More Attic Insulation

-Putting in additional attic insulation is really the best return on investment (ROI) when it comes to saving money on your heating and cooling costs; and lowering your carbon footprint, if you are into that.
+Putting in additional attic insulation is really the best return on investment (ROI) when it comes to saving money on your heating and cooling costs; and lowering your carbon footprint, if, like Al Gore, you are into that.
 Also, like radiant barrier, tax credits are there for the taking for the insulation material, but not for installation costs.

 When I did my own home, I first sprayed radiant barrier paint in the attic, then added more insulation on the attic floor, and finally laid foil on the insulation.
-Not the most fun task, but its done and I smile every time I get my electricity bill.
+Not the most fun of tasks, but its done and I smile every time I get my electricity bill.

 A standard roll of R-30 Owens-Corning fiberglass attic insulation which covers 31.25 square feet costs me only $19.78 at Home Depot.
 As you can imagine, that pays for itself lickety-split.
 Fiberglass insulation by itself is excellent at slowing down the conduction of heat energy, but doest prevent it.

-These are just three inexpensive ways that you can save money on your utility bills.
-Even though the Cap and Trade Legislation is temporarily shelved, the Obama administration will find other ways to get the individual points into law.
+These are just four inexpensive ways that you can save money on your utility bills.
+Even though the Cap and Trade Legislation is temporarily shelved, the Obama administration was clever about finding other ways to get the individual points into law.
 This means a huge increase in energy costs.
+Adopt these energy-efficiency tips for hot summer weather.
 Like a good Boy Scout, be prepared.